Standard Grade Cabinet Doors At Cutting Edge

 Mineral streaks up to 3mm wide by 15mm long are allowed.
 You might be thinking, ‘That’s nice, but what are mineral streaks?’
 Mineral streaks are dark-colored lines in the wood caused when the tree absorbs and deposits minerals from the soil.
 You can see a mineral streak in the picture to the left.

-In standard grade cabinet doors, no open or closed knots are allowed.
+In standard grade doors, no open or closed knots are allowed.
 However, pin knots (knots smaller than ¼” in diameter) are acceptable as long as they aren’t in a noticeable pattern.

 Now, is standard grade the best grade out there?
 Or are there other grades out there that might work better for your order?